+Upload as a single PDF ensuring it is no larger than 8MB.
 The Funding Service will provide document upload details when you apply.

-If conducting research with animals overseas does not apply to your proposed work, you will be able to indicate this in the Funding Service.
+If conducting research with animals overseas does not apply to your proposed work, you will be able to indicate this in the Funding Service by stating 'N/A'.